 Unannounced, President McKinley a few days ago made a personal inspection of the hospital at Fort Meyer, Virginia.
 The President carefully inspected the kitchen and examined the food supplied to the hospital patients.
 At the conclusion of his examination he expressed himself as well satisfied with the arrangements made for caring for the sick, but desired it to be understood that the patients were to want for nothing that would improve their condition or render them more comfortable.
 The patients were particularly pleased at the visit of the President, and Maj.
-Davis said, as the party-left the hospital, that it would party left the hospital, that it would do more to cheer up the sick men than any quantity of medicine.
+Davis said, as the party left the hospital, that it would do more to cheer up the sick men than any quantity of medicine. any quantity of medicine